-Executing model-generated code introduces a spectrum of safety and security concerns, particularly in reinforcement learning settings where agents are incentivized to solve tasks efficiently.
+Executing code generated by LLMs introduces a spectrum of safety and security concerns, particularly in Reinforcement Learning settings where agents are incentivized to solve tasks efficiently.
 In our experiments, an MCP-based Python REPL server \cite{hdresearch_mcp_python} was used to enable persistent tool-use across multiple calls in a single trajectory.
-This design preserved the variable context between invocations, simulating a lightweight computation environment with memory.
+This design preserved variable state across multiple invocations, simulating a lightweight computation environment with memory.

 However, this setup revealed concrete risks.
-We observed that when the agent generated code with excessive memory requirements—such as attempting to enumerate all $6$-character ASCII strings into a list—the REPL server unconditionally executed it.
+We observed that when the agent generated code with excessive memory requirements—such as attempting to enumerate all $6$-character ASCII strings into a list, the REPL server unconditionally executed it.
 As a result, the underlying container crashed due to memory exhaustion.
 This highlights a critical vulnerability in any naive integration of tool-augmented agents with unbounded execution environments.